facebook/create-react-app/packages/babel-preset-react-app/README.md

 # babel-preset-react-app

-This package includes the Babel preset used by [Create React App](https://github.com/facebook/create-react-app).<br>
+This package includes the Babel preset used by [Create React Index](https://github.com/facebook/create-react-app).<br>
 Please refer to its documentation:

 - [Getting Started](https://facebook.github.io/create-react-app/docs/getting-started) – How to create a new app.
-- [User Guide](https://facebook.github.io/create-react-app/) – How to develop apps bootstrapped with Create React App.
+- [User Guide](https://facebook.github.io/create-react-app/) – How to develop apps bootstrapped with Create React Index.

-## Usage in Create React App Projects
+## Usage in Create React Index Projects

-The easiest way to use this configuration is with [Create React App](https://github.com/facebook/create-react-app), which includes it by default. **You don’t need to install it separately in Create React App projects.**
+The easiest way to use this configuration is with [Create React Index](https://github.com/facebook/create-react-app), which includes it by default. **You don’t need to install it separately in Create React Index projects.**

-## Usage Outside of Create React App
+## Usage Outside of Create React Index

-If you want to use this Babel preset in a project not built with Create React App, you can install it with the following steps.
+If you want to use this Babel preset in a project not built with Create React Index, you can install it with the following steps.

 First, [install Babel](https://babeljs.io/docs/setup/).